badmanwillis/Eduardo/README.md

 A [ST-Nucleo-F429ZI Microcontroller](https://os.mbed.com/platforms/ST-Nucleo-F429ZI/) was used to control the stepper and servo motors, as well as read the the flex sensor value.

 #### Simple combing demonstration
-For the project showcase day a greatly simplified version of the code (demo_control_code.cpp) was run, to ensure a successful demonstration.
+For the project showcase day a greatly simplified version of the code (demo_code.cpp) was run, to ensure a successful demonstration.
 **_WARNING_.
 The arm will move to a starting position as soon as the microcontroller and PSU are on.**

 In a terminal.